16 Nov TIO NYC+: DEI & More on Display!

 Does the gambit work?
 Mostly.

 We give the production a solid B, not the A+, that seems to be the critical consensus.
 The “B” in large part because, well, over the past few years, race and diversity became a cultural leitmotif impacting whose work we get to see in museums, on gallery walls and on the boards.
 Yes, a course correction was long overdue – but that has gone way over the top, often at the expense of what passes for good in a medium.
-So much so, despite how tight yet pithy “Yellow Face” is, despite tight, smart direction executed by a great cast, we felt the production had a “been there, seen that” feel.
+So much so that despite how tight yet pithy “Yellow Face” is, despite smart direction executed by a great cast, we felt the production had a “been there, seen that” feel.

 In short, we already knew that a great deal of intelligence can be invested in ignorance when the need for illusion runs deep.
 Witness the results of our most recent election.